djpohly/dwl/README.md

 dwl has only two dependencies: `wlroots` and `wayland-protocols`.

-Simply install these (and their `-devel` versions if your distro has separate development packages) and run `make`.
+Simply install these (and their `-devel` versions if your distro has separate development packages) and run `meson setup build`.
 If you wish to build against a Git version of wlroots, check out the [wlroots-next branch].

-To enable XWayland, you should also install xorg-xwayland and uncomment its flag in `config.mk`.
+To enable XWayland, you should also install xorg-xwayland and build with `-Dxwayland=enabled`.

 ## Configuration